BTH-ET1446-TheOctopus/P2P-File-Sharing/README.md

 2. Follow the installer program instructions.
 2. when asked for username and password, set both username and password as "root".
 3. After setup, create any database.
-Note: Be careful about setting the above mentioned username and password otherwise you may find trouble in connecting to database.
+Note: Be careful while setting the above mentioned username and password to avoid trouble in connecting to database.

 # Build whit Maven